byui-cse/cse251-course/README.md

 # cse251-course
 CSE 251 - Concurrency and Parallelism

-Do not Fork this repo.
-You can download a ZIP of the files if you want to copy them to your computer.
-Any forked repos will be removed.
+You can create your own private repo from this course template.